lguy/course-microbial-genomics/episodes/downloading-data.Rmd

 done
 ```

-This will run over night.
-We will therefore detach the session to work further.
+This will run for a while (maybe 5 minutes).

 The command for downloading all data (*Don't do this.*) would be: